In this article, we’re going to delve into the convenient world of the Hotel Middlemen or as you know them, OTA’s or Online Travel Agents.

 Gosh!
 Is there a better way to do this?
 One that equally benefits all parties involved?

 Don’t worry, technology is still the answer!
-Stemming from the branches of the OTA Middlemen are the budding flowers of the trusted marketplace, encompassed by companies such as ourselves, Gomingo.
+Stemming from the branches of the Hotel Middlemen are the budding flowers of the trusted marketplace, encompassed by companies such as ourselves, Gomingo.

-A socially capable, low-commission platform that’s set to shake the OTA monopoly by creating a trusted marketplace through actual and fair pricing.
+A socially capable, low-commission platform that’s set to shake the Hotel monopoly by creating a trusted marketplace through actual and fair pricing.

 Hmmm, sounds good!
 How will it work in the long term?